TheDatumOrg/TSB-UAD/docs/index.rst

 Quick start:

-TSB-UAD requires Python between 3.6 and 3.12.
+TSB-UAD supports Python between 3.6 and 3.12.
 You can install it using:

 .. code-block:: bash